thedannywahl/moodle-theme_elegance/README.md

 # Elegance

-## A Bootstrap 3 Moodle Theme
+## A Boost child theme

 ### Features

 [Elegance](https://moodle.org/plugins/view.php?plugin=theme_elegance) is a beautiful Free Moodle theme with robust functionality and lots of custom settings.
 This theme is a full rewrite of the Moodle 2.8 theme elegance version.
-This theme requires the theme "[Bootstrap](https://moodle.org/plugins/view.php?plugin=theme_bootstrap)".
-If you're using Moodle auto-updater it will automatically install it too.

-If you have tried this theme and would like to have it customized and styled for your organisation in any way feel free to [contact me](http://theming.sonsbeekmedia.nl/blocks/dashboard/contact.php?dashboard=contact) to request a quotation.

 Custom Settings
 * Custom "Quick Links".